Skip to main content

 The Role of Public Health Professionals in Promoting Mental Health

-Public health professionals play a key role in tackling the factors that adversely influence mental health.
-Addressing a community’s well-being requires a comprehensive approach.
-To promote mental health, public health professionals find ways to prevent mental disorders, improve access to mental health services, support recovery, and lower the rate of death, disease, and disability among those with mental illnesses.
+To promote mental health, public health professionals find ways to prevent mental disorders; improve access to mental health services; support recovery; and lower the rate of death, disease, and disability among those with mental illnesses.
 They also work to increase awareness of mental health issues and reduce stigmas, so people can get the treatment they need.
 Finally, they strive to eliminate health disparities and provide equitable access to health services.

 Prevention and Intervention

 Public health professionals develop programs that address the factors that contribute to poor mental health or focus on intervention methods known to foster good mental health.
 Identifying risk factors for mental illness, such as trauma and chronic health conditions, plays an important role in implementing prevention programs.
 Identifying risk factors also allows for early intervention.
-Examples of prevention and intervention strategies that can promote mental health include early childhood programs, programs for older adults, and violence prevention initiatives.
+Examples of prevention and intervention strategies that can promote mental health are early childhood programs, programs for older adults, and violence prevention initiatives.

 Early Childhood Programs